bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 Yurgunn tossed her bottle's cork to the trash bin.
 "It's shit, to say it without wrapping it in."

-Adrex' right eye shot up, pondering how severe it actually was.
+Adrex' raised his right eyebrow, pondering how severe it actually was.
 Before taking another mouthful he asked:

 "And with 'shit', you mean...?"